Cross-correlating radial peculiar velocities and CMB lensing convergence: Results

 \subsection{Cross Correlation using direct PV measurements}

 We see from Table~\ref{TableSN} that in the best case scenario, obtained by combining the direct PV measurements with the convergence map forecast for CMB S4, the cumulative S/N is above the 3$\sigma$ threshold and therefore we could potentially marginally detect the cross correlation signal (see the dashed red line in Fig.~\ref{SN}).
 On the other hand, if we consider idealized PV surveys with no error (so that the only source of uncertainty is the sample variance), the cumulative S/N becomes greater than $\geq 10$ already at relatively small $\ell\approx 20$ (see the solid red line in Fig.~\ref{SN}).
 One can identify the causes of such a degradation of the S/N ratio by looking at the terms entering the covariance matrix of Eq.\eqref{covar} in Fig.~\ref{Cells}.
 We see, comparing the solid and dotted lines in the upper right panel, that the Planck noise is always comparable or bigger than the intrinsic signal, whereas the expected noise from SO and CMB S4 is always smaller.
 This explains the difference between the first and the other columns in Table~\ref{TableSN}.
 On the other hand, by looking at the upper left panel of Fig.~\ref{Cells}, we easily realize that the largest source of uncertainty comes from the intrinsic dispersion of PV measurements, for which the noise is bigger than the signal's theoretical prediction already for $\ell \geq 5$.
 This noise is largely dominated by the uncertainty on the position of the source, usually derived from scaling relations such as the Fundamental Plane (FP) or the Tully-Fisher (TF) ones.
 As a result, the dispersion on direct PV measurements usually scales with the distance to the source, leading to a quick degradation of the S/N. This explains the earlier flattening of the dashed and dotted red curves in Fig.~\ref{SN} compared to the blue ones.
+In Fig.\ref{SNalpha} one can appreciate how the S/N changes as a function of $\alpha$ for a DESI-like survey combined with Planck or CMB-S4.